ruganda/ride-app-react/README.md

 # Ride-My-Way
 Ride-my App is a carpooling application that provides drivers with the ability to create ride offers and passengers to join available ride offers.

+# Hosting
+The app is hosted on https://ride-react-app.herokuapp.com/

 # Technologies used.
 - React Js
 - Redux